 3. AP Needs Additional Documentation Before They’ll Pay

 Documentation occur a lot (over 16,000 times in two years).
 It’s no surprise that the person paying the invoice is often not the person who placed the order with your company.
 Accounts payable departments generally have procedures where a certain amount of backup documentation is required before they’ll pay an invoice.

 Examples of these documents can include a copy of the sales contract or PO, proof of order, or delivery confirmation.

 4. AP Needs Information About the Product or Service

 In our collections system (ABC-Collect), this reason code is a bit of a ‘catch all’.
-Essentially, what it means, is that your customer’s accounts payable have questions they need clarified before they will pay the bill.
+Essentially, what it means, is that your customer’s accounts payable folks have questions they need clarified before they’ll pay the bill.
 These questions might be related to the specific product or service or about invoice coding that they’re not familiar with.
 Anything that is unclear to the person responsible for paying the invoice could result in a ‘more info needed’ delay.

 Work with your billing team to ensure anyone with an appropriate level of background information can make sense of your company invoices.
 Test this out by having someone outside of credit, collections, sales, billing, or AP look over one of your invoices to see if they understand it.
 Take their feedback into consideration to determine if any changes are necessary.

 5. Your Customer Has a Dispute that Needs to be Resolved

 Invoice disputes come in many varieties, but they’re usually attributed to one of three things: